MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 ---
 # Visual Studio C++ project extensibility and toolset integration

-The C++ workloads in Visual Studio include the extensible *VC Project* system that lets you integrate projects in the Visual Studio IDE and build them on the command line.
+The C++ workloads in Visual Studio all use the extensible *VC Project* system, a project build system that's integrated into the Visual Studio IDE, and also works on the command line.
 The VC Project system is designed to allow you to easily plug in new toolsets and build architectures.
-Currently, all C++ projects, no matter which toolset they use (MSVC, Intel, gcc, or Clang) or which OS they target (Windows, Linux, Android or iOS), use the same base VC Project system, and supply toolset-specific components to modify its behavior.
-This article discusses how you can follow the same patterns to extend VC Project to invoke new toolsets on new platforms.
+Currently, all C++ projects use the same base VC Project system, whether they use MSVC, Intel, gcc, or Clang toolsets, or whether they target Windows, Linux, Android, or iOS platforms.
+Visual Studio supplies toolset-specific components to modify project behavior.
+You can follow the same patterns to extend VC Project to invoke new toolsets on new platforms inside Visual Studio or at the command line.

 ## What VC Project does

-The VC Project system sits between a .vcxproj project file on disk and various Visual Studio features, such as Solution Explorer, designers, the debugger, language services, build, and deployment.
+The VC Project system sits between a .vcxproj project file on disk and various Visual Studio features, such as Solution Explorer, designers, the debugger, language services, and build tools.
 You can create project property pages to control all aspects of your project.
-Almost all interaction that occurs between the files contained in a project file, the IDE, and the toolset, happens through the project system.
+Almost all interaction that occurs between the files contained in a project file, the IDE, and the toolset, happens through the VC Project system.

 Many technologies come together to make up the VC Project system:

 - The Microsoft Build System ([MSBuild](../msbuild/msbuild.md)) provides the build engine and the extensible XML-based format for project files.
 You should be familiar with basic [MSBuild concepts](../msbuild/msbuild-concepts.md) and with how [MSBuild for Visual C++](/cpp/build/msbuild-visual-cpp-overview) works in order to extend the VC Project system.

-- The [Visual Studio Common Project System](https://github.com/Microsoft/VSProjectSystem/blob/master/doc/Index.md) (CPS) provides the building blocks for the project system including the project tree, build and debugger coordination, and Visual Studio integration.
+- The Visual Studio Common Project System ([CPS](https://github.com/Microsoft/VSProjectSystem/blob/master/doc/Index.md)) provides the building blocks for the project system including the project tree, build and debugger coordination, and Visual Studio integration.
 For more information about how it's used in the VC Project system, see [VC Project extensibility in the Visual Studio IDE](#vc-project-extensibility-in-the-visual-studio-ide).

 - The Managed Extensibility Framework ([MEF](/dotnet/framework/mef/)) provides the extension APIs that are used by CPS and VC Project.
 For an overview of how MEF is used by CPS, see [MEF](https://github.com/Microsoft/VSProjectSystem/blob/master/doc/overview/mef.md).